Waking Up in Hawaii

-It’s not only about place, I learned, it’s the tapestry we weave wherever we land.
-I discovered, in Hawaii, that the weaving can be rich and complex with new colors, maybe even more vibrant than colors I had experienced before, IF I said yes to the work of creating.
-If I said yes to putting one foot in front of the other and moving ahead, not focusing on what was left behind.
+It’s not only about place, I learned… it’s the tapestry we weave wherever we land.
+I discovered, in Hawaii, that the weaving can be rich and complex with new colors, maybe even more vibrant than colors I had experienced before, if I said yes to the work of creating.
+If I said yes to putting one foot in front of the other and moving forward, not focusing on what was left behind.

 Hawaii woke me up and the words took on much greater importance.
 And then people, mostly women, started walking into rooms and writing words based on prompts I create.
-And the words are hard and deep and funny and poignant and urgent and, for me, they are everything.
-And then we all wake up, all of us, because we are writing our truth and listening to others’ truths in this process I think of as mining for stories.
+And the words are hard and deep and funny and poignant and urgent and, for me, they’re everything.
+And then we all wake up, all of us, because we’re writing our truth and listening to others’ truths in this process I think of as mining for stories.
 Someone recently called it an excavation, this digging for our stories.
 I agree.
 But I associate mining with gold, and to me the stories are worth everything.
-So I like mining.
+So I’ll say mining.

 There are stages to sing on and I do, with gratitude beyond words for a voice that can produce sound that people seem to want to listen to, and there are others to move around on a stage, which brings such pleasure to me and hopefully to the people who come to watch the shows I direct.
 And there was a theatre to rescue and I was part of that.
 A point of pride.